 And this can be used in games for any age (even with adults) to great success.
 Now though… for special holiday games, I’ll try to put an extra treat in there.
 This is the time to have the not-so-healthy snacks at the special holiday games so they feel like part of the celebration, and here are a few suggestions.

-If you have time to wait a bit, there is a kickstarter going on by Crawlspaces and Critters right now for gummy minis!
+Crawlspaces and Critters has also been making gummy minis!
 I thought these looked really fun, and I know both my kid and my whole adult D&D table would be all over this.
-You kill the monster, you get to eat the gummy!
+You defeat the creature, you get to eat the gummy mini!

-However, if your kids are older, these can be a lot of fun!
+However, if your kids are older or you’re using these for grown ups, these can be a lot of fun!
 You can still roll the dice regularly, but then you get to eat them at the end!

-If you prefer to get your treats from the grocery store, they probably won’t have as much TTRPG flair, but they can definitely work.
+If you prefer to get your treats from the grocery store, they probably won’t have as much tabletop RPG flair, but they can definitely work.
 Especially around Halloween, a few ideas I’ve considered for my games that aren’t just 100% candy (or are at least easy to portion control) are:

 - Halloween yogurt pretzels